alexandrevl/SuperSummarizeAI/README.md

 - **OpenAI Key**: Ensure your `.env` file contains the correct OpenAI key.

 ## Contributing
-If you'd like to contribute to SiteSummarizeAI, please open an issue first to discuss what you would like to change.
+If you'd like to contribute to SuperSummarizeAI, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)